-7.4.1 Aside: cast
+Aside: cast

-The prelude defines a type class Cast which allows conversion between types:
+The prelude defines an interface Cast which allows conversion between types:

-'''

-class Cast from to where

-cast : from -> to
+interface Cast from to where cast : from -> to

-'''

-It is a multi-parameter type class, defining the source type and object type of the cast.
+It is a multi-parameter interface, defining the source type and object type of the cast.
 It must be possible for the type checker to infer both parameters at the point where the cast is applied.
 There are casts defined between all of the primitive types, as far as they make sense.